Kawann Short: Professional career

+Pre-draft

-Prior to the 2013 NFL Draft, Short was a projected to be a potential first-round pick.
+Prior to the 2013 NFL draft, Short was a projected to be a potential first-round pick.
 He was rated as the seventh-best defensive tackle in the draft by NFLDraftScout.com.
 Short was invited to the Senior Bowl where he tallied 3 tackles and 1 tackle for loss and earned MVP honors for the North team.

 Short was invited to the 2013 NFL Scouting Combine in Indianapolis, which started on February 23–26, along with teammate Josh Johnson.
 Short chose Joel Segal of Lagardère Unlimited as his agent.
 When the NFL Combine approached, Short determined that he was not healthy enough to participate in the event, citing a bad hamstring.

 At Purdue's Pro Day on March 1, Short sat the event out as he was still nursing his hamstring.

 Purdue held a second Pro Day workout on March 25 just for Short.

-2013 season
+2013

-Short was drafted in the second round with the 44th overall pick by the Carolina Panthers in the 2013 NFL Draft.
+Short was selected in the second round with the 44th overall pick by the Carolina Panthers in the 2013 NFL draft.
 On May 22, 2013, Short signed a four-year $4.63 million deal.
 In his rookie year, Short played in all 16 regular season games.
 He recorded 30 tackles, 1 forced fumble, 1.5 sacks, and tied for second on the team with 21 quarterback pressures.
 He also finished tenth in the NFL in pass rush productivity among interior defenders, leading all rookies, and 16th in the NFL in run stop percentage.
 The Panthers finished first in the NFL with 60 sacks in 2013, second in points per game, and third in DVOA team defense.
 He was named to the All-Rookie Teams by PFF, ESPN, and SB Nation.
+He was named to the PFWA All-Rookie Team.

-2014 season
+2014

 In his season debut performance against the Tampa Bay Buccaneers, Short picked up where he left off from his strong rookie season, recording 1 quarterback hit, 1 quarterback hurry, 2 tackles-for-loss, 5 tackles, and 5 stops.
 Short currently ranks in the top 10 defensive tackles in the NFL in pass rush productivity.
 Through the first three weeks, of the season, PFF ranked Short as the 2nd best defensive tackle in the NFL.
 Through the first four weeks of the season, Short ranked third amongst defensive tackles in run stop percentage, bringing the runner down on 14.6% of snaps.
 During the Panthers week 5 victory over the Chicago Bears, Short recorded his first sack of the season against Jay Cutler in the final drive of the game, effectively sealing the victory for the Panthers.
 Through the six weeks of the season, PFF rated Short as the second best defensive tackle in the NFL behind only Gerald McCoy.
 During the Panthers wildcard playoff victory over the Arizona Cardinals, Short recorded his first career playoff sack against Ryan Lindley.